What are prenatal diagnostic tests?

-In Vitro Fertilization: A procedure in which an egg is removed from a woman’s ovary, fertilized in a dish in a laboratory with the man’s sperm, and then transferred to the woman’s uterus to achieve a pregnancy.
+In Vitro Fertilization: A procedure in which an egg is removed from a woman’s ovary, fertilized in a laboratory with the man’s sperm, and then transferred to the woman’s uterus to achieve a pregnancy.

 Karyotype: An image of a person’s chromosomes, arranged in order of size.